Skip to the main content

 Most employers hire attendants who have previous paid or volunteer experience with farm animals or pets.
 Some employers require related training or post-secondary education.

 Dog kennel staff should know about the behaviours and problems with specific breeds.
-Dog pounds prefer attendants with post-secondary education related to bylaw enforcement.
+Dog pounds prefer attendants who have post-secondary education related to bylaw enforcement.
 (For more information, see the Bylaw Enforcement Officer occupational profile.)

 Aquariums may require candidates to know how to safely handle hazardous chemicals like chlorine.
 They may also require some knowledge of plumbing or pool filtration systems.
 Some may ask for certified scuba skills.